UMR-CNRS-7267/Metacongo_Paper/README.md

 >  ################# Using RVDB DATABASE ##################################

-> we are going to extract the unclassified reads from the output and re_run on Virus db
+> We are going to extract the unclassified reads from the output and re_run on Virus db

 #Names after the First run for  RVBD classification